-- Families will be asked to remit processing fee. - Families seeking aid for students in BOTH ELEMENTARY AND HIGH SCHOOL should follow the high school submission date.
+- Applications will be completed electronically online at online.factsmgt.com/Signin - Only one application is required per family. - Families will be asked to remit processing fee. - Families seeking aid for students in BOTH ELEMENTARY AND HIGH SCHOOL should follow the high school submission date.